 There’s always going to be some sort of compromise, I think from both sides.
-You know you have to, especially in the HR role, you have to make sure the business is protected, but you have to make sure the individuals in that business are protected from the business as well.
+You know you have to make sure the business is protected, but you have to make sure the individuals in that business are protected from the business as well.
 So, you know, it is kind of in that sort of halfway house.
 So, I think larger companies have, in my experience, and again, from just talking to other professionals, perhaps have a slightly better setup for home in place, so that’s usually quite helpful.

 I know a number of companies who have actually seen an increase in productivity when they’ve done some reporting from people working from home.
 So I think there’s a big case, therefore, if people aren’t feeling 100% confident, but they have performed well, whilst working from home, then I think there’s, you know, an opportunity to keep that option.

 I mean, ultimately, if you’ve provided people with a safe environment and a risk assessment, that should be good enough grounds to kind of ask the staff member to come back in and [while] they do have the legal right to say they do not feel safe, they then need to be able to show sort of a justifiable reason of what it was that didn’t make them feel safe at that time.
 You do need to be careful as an employer, definitely, because it is a little bit more on the side of the employee when it comes down to safety, just because Coronavirus is seen as a threat and danger in regards to kind of level of significance.
 And so it just needs to be treated quite carefully.